 Takes a variable number of conditional statements to compare against a single source

-Cloudflare automatically provides free client-facing certificates for your domain, even if using their free service.
+Cloudflare automatically provides free client-facing certificates for your domain, even when using their free service.
 In addition, they provide free Origin Certificates to encrypt the connection between Cloudflare and your origin Moxie.Build server.
-Use this article if you are going to have Cloudflare connect to inbound open ports on your Moxie.Build server.
+Use this article when you are going to have Cloudflare connect to inbound open ports on your Moxie.Build server.

 Cloudflare is a first and foremost a Web Application Firewall and Content Distribution Network, among other additional services.